 —Samantha Shad, author of Write Through the Crisis

-What’s actually in this traditional publishing companies list?
+What’s included in this traditional publishing companies list?

-► A digital download—a full listing of publishing companies with a description of each publisher (or imprint) in their own words
+► A digital download with an alphabetical listing of publishing companies with a description of each publisher and imprint in their own words

-► A link to their website and their submission guidelines (and if they’re accepting unsolicited proposals)
+► Direct links to publisher websites and submission guidelines (and if they’re accepting unsolicited proposals)

 ► Dozens of traditional publishing houses looking for book manuscripts